akeneo/pim-api-docs/content/concepts/target-market-settings.md

 ::: availability versions=Serenity editions=CE,EE
 :::

-If you want to store measurement regarding your product such as weight, height or power inside your PIM, you will need measurement families.
-These entities will be really helpful in the case you are requesting products for a given channel and you want these measurement attributes to be converted into the units you specified in your channel.
+If you want to store your product measurement, i.e. weight, height or power inside your PIM, you will need measurement families.
+These entities will be really helpful when you are requesting products for a given channel and you want these measurement attributes to be converted into the units you set in the given channel.

-Below is an example of one of these measurement attribute.
+Below is an example of one of these measurement attributes.

 ![Metrics attribute](/img/concepts/metrics_attributes_ui.png)